gravitational/teleport/build.assets/tooling/cmd/changelog/README.md

 Enterprise PR changelogs will be listed after the OSS changelogs.
 You need to determine if it is suitable to include them.
 If you do, remove the markdown link from each changelog when adding the changelog to CHANGELOG.md.
-These links wont work for the general public.
+These links won't work for the general public.
 Keep the links when adding the changelog to the release PR so that the enterprise PRs will link to the release PR.